 Starting out as a Mechanical Engineer, Stacy completed a PhD in Energy Systems Engineering for which he developed a GIS-based model assessing the resilience of household travel to energy constraints.
 His thesis research combined elements of transport accessibility, activity modelling and energy systems.
-Stacy is now a research specialist with a combination of postdoctoral and professional experience working on projects that bring together a variety of fields including GIS, transport, systems engineering, modelling, programming for data manipulation and analysis, and web development.
+Stacy is now a developer and research specialist with a combination of postdoctoral and professional experience working on projects that bring together a variety of fields including web development, GIS, transport, data manipulation and analysis.

 What made you decide to become a geospatial professional?